stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Templates/EWARM/readme.txt

      - STM32F401xx: to configure the project for STM32F401xx devices.
      @note The needed define symbols for this config are already declared in the preprocessor section: STM32F401xx, USE_STDPERIPH_DRIVER

-     - STM32F446xx: to configure the project for STM32F446xx devices.
-     @note The needed define symbols for this config are already declared in the preprocessor section: STM32F446xx, USE_STDPERIPH_DRIVER

  - Rebuild all files: Project->Rebuild all
  - Load project image: Project->Download and Debug